mslinn/scalacourses-slick-utils/README.md

 See the unit tests for usage examples.

-This is the branch for Slick 3.1.x.
+This is the branch for Slick 3.1.x, Java 8 and Scala 2.11.

-This version has a dependency on the Postgres driver implementation
+This version has a dependency on the Postgres driver.

 ## Installing ##